Contents

 In addition, this tool tells us that we may be able to capture both Saturn and Jupiter within the shot (they will appear as bright stars, but it’ll be cool to know that they are part of your image).

-Now that we’ve got our gear together and we’re at our planned location where we know the conditions are going to be right it’s time to take our picture.
+Now that we’ve got our gear together and planned our timing and location, it’s time to take our picture.

-This is where we get our settings right as none of the preset modes are going to work for us.
+This is where we get our settings right as none of the preset modes like automatic are going to work for us.

 The first thing you are going to want to do is to have your camera in Manual (or Bulb) mode.

-The images below are for a Nikon DSLR (the D750) but should be similar for most DSLR or Mirrorless cameras:
+The images below are for a Nikon DSLR (the D750) but will be similar for most DSLR or mirrorless cameras:

 And also, have it set to manual focus for the lens: